Pension credit has been thrust into the spotlight since claiming it is now one of the main ways to qualify for the winter fuel payment.

 Pension credit is a means-tested benefit for those above state pension age with a low income.
-It tops up their income to help with their everyday living costs, providing an average income boost of approximately £3,900 per year.
+It tops up your income to help with everyday living costs, providing an average income boost of around £3,900 per year.

 However government figures published last year showed approximately 850,000 pensioners who are eligible for pension credit were not claiming it – roughly one in three.

-But if you have a disability or are a carer, you may still qualify for pension credit even if you have a higher income.
-To see whether you qualify, you can use the Government’s pension credit calculator
+Those with disabilities or who are carers may still qualify for pension credit even if you have a higher income.
+To see whether you qualify, you can use the Government’s pension credit calculator.

 You’ll need details of your earnings, benefits and pensions, as well as your savings and investments.